ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 With a {{site.data.keyword.vmware-service_full}} single tenant instance, you can control and manage the capacity that is used to run VMware® workloads.
 You can add virtual data centers (VDCs) to the instance to deploy and run VMware virtualized networking and to run VMware workloads.

 You can deploy one or more VDCs in a {{site.data.keyword.vmware-service_short}} single tenant instance.
 The minimum instance configuration consists of two hosts (2 Sockets - 32 Cores and 192 GB RAM).
 You can order up to 100 efficiency edges or one performance edge of medium size until more hosts are added to one of the clusters in the provider virtual data center (PVDC).

+You must create a Cloud Director site before you create virtual data centers.
+You can only deploy virtual data centers to an existing Cloud Director site.
+{: requirement}

 ## Virtual data center name
 {: #vdc-adding-vdc-name}